What is the right time to go to sleep to avoid heart problems? An English-language study explained that »ILMETEO.it

 In other words, scientists have proven thatThe best time to sleep is around 10:30 PM.
 Obviously, it should not be considered a hard and fast rule, but simply Counseling in order to reduce potential long-term consequences.

-Scientists pointed out one important thing: from these studies There does not appear to be a relationship with the amount of sleep, that is, even those who sleep less have no cardiovascular compensation.

-After the specified time, the results of the searches are visible: Those who do not respect circadian rhythms are at greater risk of developing some types of cancer.
-In almost all of our cells there is a file gene which regulates protein production that accumulates during the day and then decreases during the night.
+After the specified time, the search results are visible: Those who do not respect circadian rhythms are at greater risk of developing some types of cancer.
+In almost all of our cells there is a file gene which regulates protein production which accumulates during the day and then decreases during the night.

 In short, we are human diurnal animals and the